caionakai/guessFunction/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

-#how to generate equations gif (to follow the pattern)?
+#how to generate equations image? (to follow the pattern)
 https://www.codecogs.com/latex/eqneditor.php?lang=pt-br
 ```